 - Gold (not used much)

-Umbrellas can also be used outdoors with natural light to shield the subject from direct sunlight by being held over them and therefore casting a shadow over them.
+Photography umbrellas can also be used outdoors with natural light to shield the subject from direct sunlight by being held over them and therefore casting a shadow over them.

 Softboxes are fitted to artificial lighting to make the hard light of a bare bulb into a soft light source.
 Softbox light is diffused by a translucent layer of material, known as a diffusion panel, fitted to the front of the softbox.